Bell Beaker culture: Iberian Peninsula

 With some notable exceptions, most Iberian early Bell Beaker "burials" are at or near the coastal regions.
-As for the settlements and monuments within the Iberian context, Beaker pottery is generally found in association with local Chalcolithic material and appears most of all as an "intrusion" from the third millennium in burial monuments whose origin may go back to the fourth or fifth millennia BC.
+As for the settlements and monuments within the Iberian context, Beaker pottery is generally found in association with local Chalcolithic material and appears most of all as an "intrusion" from the third millennium in burial monuments whose origin may go back to the fourth or fifth millennia BCE.

 Very early dates for Bell Beakers were found in Castelo Velho de Freixo de Numão in Guarda, central Portugal.
 The site was located on the summit of a spur.
 A short-lived first occupation of pre-Bell Beaker building phase at c.
-3000 BC revealed the remains of a tower, some pavings, and structures for burning.
+3000 BCE revealed the remains of a tower, some pavings, and structures for burning.
 After a break of one or two centuries, Bell Beaker pottery was introduced in a second building phase that lasted to the Early Bronze Age, c.
-1800 BC.
+1800 BCE.
 A third building phase followed directly and lasted to c.
-1300 BC, after which the site was covered with layers of stone and clay, apparently deliberately, and abandoned.
+1300 BCE, after which the site was covered with layers of stone and clay, apparently deliberately, and abandoned.

 The second building phase was dominated by a highly coherent group of pottery within the regional Chalcolithic styles, representing Maritime Bell Beakers of the local (northern Portuguese), penteada decoration style in various patterns, using lines of points, incision or impression.
-Three of them were carbon dated to the first half of the third millennium BC.
+Three of them were carbon dated to the first half of the third millennium BCE.
 The site demonstrates a notable absence of more common Bell Beaker pottery styles such as Maritime Herringbone and Maritime Lined varieties found in nearby sites such as Castanheiro do Vento and Crasto de Palheiros.